TwilightVoyager777/beautifulsoup/apps/m4/M4-README.md

 in __init__.py.

-This method performs a DFS traversal by using an explicit stack.
-Tag nodes, text nodes, and comments are all produced one by one.
+This method performs a DFS traversal using a recursive generator.
+Each node (tags, text nodes, and comments) is yielded one at a time during traversal.
+No lists, stacks, or intermediate collections are created— the iteration is fully streaming.

 ### Test
 ```bash